 Saving and Tracking Spending

 Children sometimes find that money comes to them all on its own, whether in the form of red envelopes at the New Year or from birthday presents.
-While the ongoing digitization of finance has made things convenient for adults, gifts of physical currency still offer some teaching value.
+While the ongoing digitisation of finance has made things convenient for adults, gifts of physical currency still offer some teaching value.
 Seeing and counting the money piled up in a piggy bank offers a simple introduction for youngsters to the concept of saving over time.

 Once your child is mature enough to understand the basics of how banks work, it’s time to move the funds from a piggy bank to a savings account.
 It’s easy to find banks that have built digital platforms that show your account activity in a quick and clear way.
 Setting one up for your child will give them a head start in tracking their balance, and empowers you to ask them how they’ve been managing money recently or how much they have now.